achowatt/Rocket-Elevator-Foundation/README.md

 Google Maps API:
-- To test Google Maps API: go admin panel in http://www.kembasy.com/admin/dashboard  then click on the button customers geolocation.
+- To test Google Maps API: go admin panel in http://www.kembasy.com/admin/dashboard  then click on the button customers geolocation in the dashboard.
 - This youtube video shows the test localy: https://youtu.be/vZZW9lDEZIk.

 Guys complete your api test here!